protieusz/Flower/README.md

 # Detailed Summary

 Flower is a heavily modified version of Noraneko42W which has been blessed by darakuneko himself for the mod.
-Noraneko42 is originally designed by [darakuneko](https://github.com/darakuneko/Noraneko/tree/main/noraneko42w).
+Noraneko42 was originally designed by [darakuneko](https://github.com/darakuneko/Noraneko/tree/main/noraneko42w).

 A List Of Mods Made To The Original DXF by darakuneko: